bgwest/project-hive/README.md

 A raspberry pi running a restful API.
 Includes a database to manage user data and events.

+- A security system built to run from a Raspberry Pi

+-

 ##### working routes:

 auth-router.js, arm-router.js